DISASTER ASSISTANCE

 • If requesting assistance with vehicle repair, proof of vehicle registration and insurance (liability as a minimum)

 The Iowa Disaster Case Advocacy (IDCA) program is to address serious needs to overcome disaster-related hardship, injury, or adverse conditions.
 Disaster case advocates work with customers to create a disaster recovery plan and provide guidance and referrals.
 There is no income eligibility requirement for Disaster Case Advocacy and there is no direct financial assistance provided by Disaster Case Advocacy.
 Disaster Case Advocacy closes 180 days from the disaster proclamation.
-For more information, contact your local Family Services Specialist.
+For more information, contact your local Family Services Office.

-Additionally, residents of Allamakee & Fayette County who have been impacted by the recent severe weather are asked to report damage to help local and state officials better understand the damage sustained.
-Damage to property, roads, utilities, and other severe weather-related information may be reported to the Allamakee County Emergency Management Office by phone: 563-568-4233 or email: [email protected] or to the Fayette County Emergency Management Office by phone: 563-412-9200 or
+Additionally, residents of Allamakee or Chickasaw County who have been impacted by the recent severe weather are asked to report damage to help local and state officials better understand the damage sustained.
+Damage to property, roads, utilities, and other severe weather-related information may be reported to the following:

 MESSAGES OF APPRECIATION